Renewed40/Renewed40/README.md

 - 👋 Hi, I’m Pegisis!
-- 👀 I’m interested in Unity and AltSpaceVR World Building
+- 👀 I’m interested in Computer Graphics
 - 🌱 I’m currently learning Unity, Blender, and GitHub
 - 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me pldrich33@gmail.com